Keys to a Healthy Summer

 Staying Hydrated

 “The key is ensuring children have water bottles near them that they can grab and sip as needed,” says Haberkorn.
-“Typically, kids are pretty good at trying to regulate those types of things, but you have to make sure the water is easily accessible.
+“Typically, kids are pretty good at regulating those types of things, but you have to make sure the water is easily accessible.
 If it’s right in front of them, they’ll drink it.
 But if it’s not, they’d rather continue playing than have to go get the water.”

 When it comes to sunscreen, she emphasizes the need to constantly reapply it, especially when the kids are swimming.
 “I drive my kids nuts,” she says, “because every time they get out of the water they have to put sunscreen back on.
 You have to make sure it is reapplied as often as necessary and use an SPF of 50 on kids with pretty fair skin.”